onap/integration-xtesting/smoke-usecases-pythonsdk/README.md

 K8S_REGION_TYPE = "k8s"
 ```

-You can specify the log level, the log file, and the path for the reporting page.
+You can specify the log level, the log file and the path for the reporting page.

 You may then indicate several volumes when launching the xtesting docker.
-Please note it can be run from anyplace assuming that the configuration and the
+Please note it can be run from any place assuming that the configuration and the
 connectivity are properly set.
-You then need to hav access to ONAP endpoints, you
+You then need to have access to ONAP endpoints, you
 can either copy a /etc/hosts in the docker or add the hosts in the docker command.

 The different needed volumes are: